Asymptotic Theory of Dependent Bayesian Multiple Testing Procedures Under Possible Model Misspecification: Simulation study

 \subsection{Comparison of the results}

-From Figure \ref{jacc}, we see that the $NMD$ method has the fastest convergence rate with respect to sample size in terms of accurately detecting the truly significant covariates and also exhibits the best performance when the sample sizes is small.
-Similar behaviour can be seen with respect to the Euclidean distance from the true parameter values (see Figure \ref{norm}).
-As regards the KS distances depicted in Figure \ref{ks}, we can see that the results of the $NMD$ are the most stable for every sample size, and with moderately large sample size this method gives the best performance.
-In this study, greater accuracy of the $NMD$ method, particularly for small sample size, indicates that in practical multiple hypothesis testing applications where the sample size is generally much smaller as compared to the number of parameters, incorporating the dependence structure in the multiple testing method indeed yields greater accuracy.
+From Figure \ref{jacc}, we see that the Jaccard Similarity Coefficients have stabilized near 1 sample size 75 onward indicating that the asymptotic theory is indeed takes precedence for all the methods, when the sample size gets sufficiently large.
+Interestingly, the $\nmd$ method has the fastest convergence rate with respect to sample size in terms of accurately detecting the truly significant covariates and also exhibits the best performance when the sample sizes are small.
+Similar behaviour can be observed with respect to the Euclidean distance from the true parameter values (see Figure \ref{norm}).
+As regards the KS distances depicted in Figure \ref{ks}, we can see that the results of the $\nmd$ are the most stable for every sample size, and with moderately large sample size this method gives the best performance.
+In this study, greater accuracy of the $\nmd$ method, particularly for small sample size, indicates that in practical multiple hypothesis testing applications where the sample size is generally much smaller as compared to the number of parameters, incorporating the dependence structure in the multiple testing method indeed boosts accuracy.

+Observe that variability is much higher in the Euclidean and KS distances compared to Jaccard similarity coefficients.
+Figure \ref{jacc} vindicates that as we are observing more and more samples the right regressors are getting selected with increasing precision.
+Nonetheless incorrect decision regarding some regressors, even with moderately high regression coefficient, would contribute significantly to the Euclidean and KS distances.
+This is reflected in Figures \ref{norm} and \ref{ks}.